 Publishers can get ISBN numbers in bulk.
-But for an individual like a self-published author, getting the ISBN was a hassle and time consuming process earlier.
+But for an individual like a self-published author, getting the ISBN was a hassle and time-consuming process earlier.
 But the good news is that thanks to technology, it is now very easy and quick to get the ISBN in India.

-Here’s how you can get the ISBN in India:
+How authors can get ISBN in India

 Who needs the ISBN:

 An ISBN is not an absolute necessity for publishing a book.
 However, if you want to sell your physical book on retail channels, then you do need this number.
-Also, many ebook self publishing services like KDP, Smashwords and Draft 2 Digital automatically allocate the ISBN or similar number to ebooks.
+Also, many ebook self-publishing services like KDP, Smashwords, and Draft 2 Digital automatically allocate the ISBN or similar number to ebooks.
 You can use your own ISBN, but you don’t need to.
 You can just keep the automatically allocated number.

 However, some services (mostly for print books) don’t allocate the automatic identification number.
 For books published through these services (like pothi.com), you’ll need to get the ISBN if you want to sell your print book to other retailers.
-Also remember that you need a separate ISBN number for every edition or format of the book.
+Also, remember that you need a separate ISBN number for every edition or format of the book.
 You can’t use a print book ISBN with your ebooks.

 Before you apply for the ISBN:

-When you apply for ISBN, you are asked to upload the book’s cover and give information about book’s page count and price.
+When you apply for ISBN, you are asked to upload the book’s cover and give information about the book’s page count and price.
 You also need to upload a Title Verso page (explained later in the post) and scanned images of identity proof like the Aadhaar card.
 So you need all that ready before you apply for ISBN.

 Price of the ISBN in India:

-Are you wondering what an ISBN costs in India?
+Are you wondering what ISBN costs in India?
 Well, it costs nothing!
 That’s right, you can get it for free by just applying for it.

 Where to get the ISBN in India?

 In India, the ISBN is allocated by Raja Rammohun Roy National Agency for ISBN.
 The agency has its office in Delhi.
-Earlier, authors and publishers needed to send application to the Agency.
+Earlier, authors and publishers needed to send the application to the Agency.
 After manually reviewing the application, the agency used to assign the ISBN and send it to the applicant via normal post.

-But now, you don’t need to send any written application and then wait for approval.
+But now, you don’t need to send any written application and then wait for the approval.
 The whole process has come online now.
 So, just head over to http://isbn.gov.in/ to apply for your ISBN.

 The agency website will ask you to register first by clicking at the ‘New Applicant Registration’ button.
 Once your registration is approved, you can apply for the ISBN.
 This approval process takes less than a day.
 You’ll get approval or rejection notification over the mail.
 When approved, the agency will assign you a temporary password which you can later change.